CyVerse-learning-materials/container_camp_workshop_2020/docker/dockerintro.rst

 4.2 Deploying a JupyterLab or RStudio-Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, let's build a Docker image which can run a Jupyter Notebook
+In this section, let's find a Docker image which can run a Jupyter Notebook

 .. blockdiag::